-- Do not speak to the individual it concerns. - Allegations or concerns about colleagues visitors, volunteers and contractors must be reported directly to the CEO who will follow guidance in Keeping Children Safe in Education Part four: Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors. - If the concern relates to the CEO, it should be reported to the Chair of the Board or Chair of the Local Governing Committee if it relates to a Principal, Head of School or Executive Principal - who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required. - If there is a conflict of interest which inhibits this process of reporting, staff can report directly to the LADO. - If allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency. - Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
+- Do not speak to the individual it concerns. - Allegations or concerns about colleagues visitors, volunteers and contractors must be reported directly to the CEO who will follow guidance in Keeping Children Safe in Education Part four: Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors. - If the concern relates to CEO it should be reported to the Chair of the Board, who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required. - If there is a conflict of interest which inhibits this process of reporting, staff can report directly to the LADO. - If allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency. - Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
 The allocated social worker should also be informed on the day.
 The school should not undertake any investigation unless the LADO advises this.